dmcneil/typedsv/README.md

 ### A Note on Property Types

 While values are first parsed as a `string`, the target property's type is honored so long as the conversion is straightforward.
-To map something beyond a few primitive types, see the [Transform](#transform) option:
+To map something beyond a few primitive types, see the [`map`](#map) option:

 #### `number`